 Because funds are very limited, we have had to establish criteria for granting emergency loans.
-You would qualify for an emergency loan if:
+You would qualify for an emergency loan if you:

-- you have unexpected medical expenses which go beyond what your health insurance can cover (this includes purchase of eyeglasses).
+- have unexpected medical expenses which go beyond what your health insurance can cover (this includes purchase of eyeglasses)

-- you must make an emergency trip home or to a relative's house because of a family emergency.
+- must make an emergency trip home or to a relative's house because of a family emergency

-Unfortunately, we are no longer able to grant emergency loans for temporary cash flow problems (e.g., to cover graduate school application fees), since too many students have defaulted on this type of loan.
+Unfortunately, we are not able to grant emergency loans for temporary cash flow problems (e.g., to cover graduate school application fees).

-UPDATED INFORMATION ON REQUESTING EMERGENCY LOANS: A new government regulation, which went into effect on February 14, 2010, has put some limitations on how we go about issuing emergency loans.
-We will now normally only issue loans to students who are able to pay back the loan in full within 90 days (3 months).
+A government regulation limits how we go about issuing emergency loans.
+We will only issue loans to students who are able to pay back the loan in full within 90 days (3 months).
 If you don't think you will be able to pay back the loan within this time period, you may still apply for one.
 However, you should call x2072 and make an appointment to speak with Donna Van Handle (dvanhand), Dean of International Students, to discuss your particular situation.